rockroman/pa_test2/README.md

 It would be worthwhile to test if the model could be trained to test greyscale Soft max used over sigmoid for the reasons.. … confusion matrix

-The data is already labelled healthy or not
+The data is already labelled healthy or not and we do not need to do any furhter feature engineering as we are using a deep neural network.

 ## Hypothesis and how to validate